-6. Design Features: The subject SDP is for Phase 3 of the residential development of the Villages at Timothy Branch.
-The area of impact in this phase is in the southwestern portion of the larger 322.41-acre property, entirely within the R-M-zoned portion.
+6. Design Features: The subject SDP is for Phase 2 of the residential development of the Villages at Timothy Branch.
+The area of impact in this phase is in the middle western portion of the larger 322.41-acre property, entirely within the R-M-zoned portion.
 The previously approved SDP-1304 for infrastructure includes the construction of the main public spine road, Mattawoman Drive, through the property, which will provide access to the residential units in this SDP.
-Development in this phase is in the area designated as Residential Module 5 (RM-5) by CDP-0902.
+Development in this phase is in the areas designated as Residential Modules 3 and 4 (RM-3 and RM-4) by CDP-0902.
 This naming convention is carried over from the CDP into Timothy Branch's residential SDP-1701 and subsequent amendments, including the subject SDP.